covarep/covarep/vocoder/hmpd/README.txt

       (e.g. RPS interpolation).
 Thus, creating steps in the frequency tracks of the harmonics.
 Though, to my best experience, I've never heard any difference.
-    * Similarly to the options above, a good practice would be to develop prototypes with the speed up options of HMPD, but the final results should be obtained without using any options, as in [1,2,3,4].
+    * Similarly to the previous option above, a good practice would be to develop prototypes with the speed up options, but the final results should be obtained without using any such options, as in [1,2,3,4].

 COMPRESSION --------------------------------------------------------------------